marshallswain/feathers-pinia/docs/setup/nuxt3.md

 ### 4.2 Auth Plugin

-Now let's move on to create the `feathers-auth` plugin, which will use auth store.
-We'll prefix the filename with `2.` in order to make sure it runs after the Feathers Client is created.
+Now let's create a plugin to automatically `reAuthenticate` after a refresh.
+We'll call it `2.feathers-auth.ts` in order to make sure it runs after the Feathers-Pinia Client is ready.

 ```ts
 // plugins/2.feathers-auth.ts